The Guide to Outbound Sales in 2021

 In fact, most sales representatives who practice outbound lead generation report that this sales technique is a critical component of their successful sales program.

 Research shows that it takes at least five attempts to make contact with most prospects.
 Despite this, a huge number of sales reps give up after the first attempt.
+This is why following up in outbound sales is so important.
+For the majority of sales reps, the name of the game in outbound sales is not giving up.
+It relies on having:

 - Accurate contact information